ryankirkman/DapperLite/README.md

 DapperLite
 ==========

-A Dapper compatible library that works on the .NET Compact Framework
+A Dapper compatible library that works on the .NET Compact Framework.